halledevlin/halledevlin.github.io/MHT/mht.md

 <img style="float: left;" alt="Toad drinking water droplets" src="/images/frog-water-droo2-50percent.jpg" width="200px"/>

 Miss Harter's Toad is the endearing true story of how a stow-away toad changed everything in the 3rd-grade classroom of one Miss Harter.
 Whimsically illustrated, this tale is set in Dayton, Ohio, where author, illustrator, and publisher all reside.
+We expect it to be available online and in local Dayton bookstores in early 2017.

 <p class="nofloat" />